xiaotaozi1127/infra-as-code-assignment/README.md

 ### Try API Gateway APIs
 If you want to test from api gateway directly, you need to find invoke url from the api stage.
 The invoke url is like `https://{api-id}.execute-api.ap-southeast-2.amazonaws.com/{stage_name}/`
-Enable to ensure the security, we use api key to protect the api gateway.
-You can find the api key from the api gateway.
+In order to ensure the security, we use api key to protect our apis.
+You can find the api key value from aws console.

-Example API for register user: `https://bcgtiuk4z7.execute-api.ap-southeast-2.amazonaws.com/default/register`, you can test it like below:
+Example invoke url for register user api: `https://bcgtiuk4z7.execute-api.ap-southeast-2.amazonaws.com/default/register`, you can test it like below:
 ```
 curl -X POST https://bcgtiuk4z7.execute-api.ap-southeast-2.amazonaws.com/default/register?userid=taohui -H 'x-api-key: {api-key}'
 ```